ADHD Medication For Children

 • Consider incorporating behavior therapy and parent training to complement medication management.

 By closely monitoring your child's progress and collaborating with healthcare professionals, you can help treat children with ADHD more effectively.
-Remember that The Diagnostic and Statistical Manual of Mental Disorders serves as a guideline, and each child's treatment plan should be tailored to their unique needs.
+The Diagnostic and Statistical Manual of Mental Disorders serves as a guideline, and each child's treatment plan should be tailored to their unique needs.

 Are ADHD medications safe for children?

-Because some ADHD medications may interact dangerously with other drugs, tell your child's doctor about any other prescriptions, herbal supplements, or remedies the child uses.
+Because some ADHD medications may interact dangerously with other medications, tell your child's doctor about any other prescriptions, herbal supplements, or remedies the child uses.
 A complete physical and mental health history may help their doctor choose the proper medication.
 After the medication is started, monitor any side effects at home.

 How to tell if the medication is working